jrd261/exp-docs/_pages/developers/guides/real-time-communication.md

 # Channels

-Channels provide name-spacing for messaging and help reduce network traffic by routing broadcasts to only devices that are actively listening on the given channel.
+Channels provide name-spacing for messaging and help reduce traffic by routing broadcasts to only devices that are actively listening on the given channel.

 In addition to a channel name, channels have two flags `system` and `consumer`.
 The channel name can be any string, but the full channel is a combination of the organization, channel name, and these two flags.
 Channels with the same name, but different system or consumer flags are **NOT** the same channel.